Dear League Officials and Assignors:

 - You will need a credit card to use the on-line registration

-- You will need your 'ID number", which is printed on your previous registration card.
+- You will need your 'ID number", which is printed on your previous registration card, and your USSF password.

 As you can see the referee still has the ultimate authority for deciding if equipment is safe however there is more information on orthopedic supports and what you may allow if you deem it safe and under what conditions: